angielsteele/visitliverpool3/README.md

 - The navbar consists of 4 options; Home, Things to do, Pictures and Win a getaway
 - The navbar includes the hover feature so that the user knows which section they are selecting before selecting it
-- The navbar also has design features to let the user know which page is active in the website
-- The navbar remains the same size in the smaller versions, however for future iterations, I would like to include a hamburger menu to replace the larger buttons
+- The navbar reduces to a burger menu for smaller screens

 #### Footer

 - The footer consists of a picture to decorate the bottom of the screen
 - The footer picture is relative, so it does not matter the size of the screen, you see the full width of the landscape picture
-- In smaller resolutions, the footer also contains a smaller version of the Social Media icons, which are presented in white to stand out on the image
+- The footer also contains the Social Media icons, which are presented in white to stand out on the image
 - The footer is consistent across all pages

 #### Home page

 - The body of the home page consists of information about Merseyside.
-- In larger resolutions, the user will also see a picture of the Mersey Ferry on the left hand side of the page, this was removed for smaller screen sizes, to ensure text was legible.
+- Originally the text was significantly longer, however due to feedback, I have edited the information to make the page less wordy.

 #### Things to do